Wednesday, 25 May 2022

 Zero-Tolerance Policy:

-As a Black person who was born in London (England) and has lived and worked here for many years and is someone who is personally and politically committed to anti-racism activism, I have a zero-tolerance policy when it comes to racially motivated incidents.
+As a black person who was born in London (England) and has lived and worked here for many years and is someone who is personally and politically committed to anti-racism activism, I have a zero-tolerance policy when it comes to racially motivated incidents.
 I will continue to call out racism by reporting it if/when it happens again.

 Anti-Racism Resources: